 You will be doing a group project for both the midterm and final.
 There should be 4 people per team.
-Start to think about who you want on your team Hint: choose team members with a variety of skills.
+Start to think about who you want on your team Tip: choose team members with a variety of skills.

 All course communication including announcements and Q&A is done via Piazza.

 All students were invited to the course Piazza.
 Accept the invite if needed.
 Let us know ASAP if you do not see an invite,